My Academy Awards viewing pleasure

 George's Theatre

+For some reason this is incredibly easy to imagine. ;) Dammit that's funny!
 Thanks, Kel, for pointing it out.
 And thanks whoever made it!

 An Infinite Number of Monkeys